Levín: Etymology

 The name is derived from the personal name Lev, meaning "Lev's (castle, court)".

 Geography

 Levín is located about 13 km northeast of Litoměřice and 18 km east of Ústí nad Labem.
 It lies in the Central Bohemian Uplands and within the České středohoří Protected Landscape Area.
-The highest point is a hill at 559 m above sea level.
+The highest point is a nameless hill at 559 m above sea level.

 History

 The first written mention of Levín is from 1352.
 At the turn of the 13th and 14th centuries, during the rule of Václav of Vartenberk, Levín was promoted to a market town.
 In 1402 at the latest, the potters' guild was founded in Levín.
 The town was known for pottery until the beginning of the 20th century, when the supply of good quality clay was exhausted.
 It was the only place in the country with such long continuous production.

 There was a climatic spa in Horní Vysoké.
 It was founded in the first third of the 19th century, but ceased to exist during World War II.